 With plenty of new businesses sprouting in India, keeping them compliant is crucial.
 While most of the start-ups are gung-ho about reinventing the wheel, doing so may have adverse consequences.
 That’s why when it comes to legalities in business, opting for the best business professional services is the best bet.
 With that in place, you will avoid a major chunk of work that requires expertise.

 While this is on, you still have a few other tasks requiring your involvement.
 Here are some proactive measures you should undertake to avoid legal issues while starting up.

 While it seems easy at first glance, this decision should be taken carefully.
 There are more than 10 types of business structures in India that one can choose from.
 Choosing the right one for your start-up is vital.

-Check out the table below to get clarity on different types of popular business structures that startups can go with.
+Check out the table below to get clarity on the different types of popular business structures that startups can go with.

 Generally, a start-up business in India can either be registered as a Limited Liability Partnership or as a Private Limited Company.
 The core issue is identifying the business nature, corporate flexibility, tax efficiency, compliance requirements, and cost of formation, etc. A typical Indian scenario sees start-ups incorporating as a Private Limited Company; purely because it gets easier to raise funds from investors.

 Start-ups should stick to standardized policies and procedures from the beginning.
 It is usual for companies to enter into agreements due to operational needs.
 The policies for this should be set up.

 The agreements like shareholders’ or co-founders’ agreement, non-disclosure agreement, terms and conditions for website usage, etc., represent business’ concerns.

 A founder’s or a co-founders’ agreement spells out roles, duties, and responsibilities of the company’s founding members.
 This is a broad agreement covering multiple aspects that founders may undertake during their tenure.